RSR Pro 440 Turbo Water Injection

 Digital Turbo Dashboard

 Shown here running at 2.64 Bar (24 psi) in bright sunlight.
-Click on picture to see movie of dash operating in bright sunlight.
 You can read more about the ORCA Turbo Dash development.
+You can also watch a movie of the dash in operation on one of our turbocharged Harleys.

 3 Bar display with 30 leds 30"Hg to 30 PSI (3 Bar).
 First ten l.e.d.s are green and represent the 1.0 Bar Pressure range.
 The second ten l.e.d.s are orange and represent the 2.0 Bar Pressure range.
 The last ten l.e.d.s are red and represent the 3.0 Bar Pressure range.
 A three digit "Bar" digital read out (0.00 to 3.00) is directly below the 30 l.e.d.s.